Last Updated on

 You may perform most of your work at a workbench or table, but sometimes it’s nice to have the freedom to move around.
 If you want to use the LEDs to illuminate your work, you’re going to need electricity.
 But many manufacturers have started adding battery compartments to these tools so that you can power them without being plugged into the wall.
 If you know you’re not going to be working away from your bench, then this may be an extra feature that you just don’t need.
 For us, the extra convenience of having a wireless and portable magnifier is a great benefit that we always look for.

-To keep your hands free, you need to be able to position your magnifying lens and lamp light wherever it is most useful.
+In order to keep your hands free, you need to be able to position your magnifying lens and lamp light wherever it is most useful.
 Most of these magnifying lamps are equipped with a flexible gooseneck arm that makes it easy to move your magnifier wherever you need.
 But in our testing, we noticed that some of them are not strong enough to hold the lamp in place, so our light and lens were constantly migrating away from where we placed them.
 This was frustrating, and it also made it very difficult to work.
 Save yourself the time and headache and pick a unit with a strong enough arm to hold the magnifier where you set it.

 No matter what type of hands-free work you need to accomplish, a magnifying floor lamp is an excellent tool that can make the job much easier.
 We’ve tested quite a few of these devices to try to find the best ones.
 You’ve read our reviews comparing some of our favorites, but only three of them have earned our recommendations.
 To make sure they’re fresh in your mind, we’re going to do a quick recap.
 The Light It!
 By Fulcrum magnifying floor lamp offered bright, glare-free illumination whether plugged in or running on batteries.
 Couple this with the large five-inch viewing area and it’s easy to see why it’s our top pick overall.